ashwin-M-D/DM-Gym/documentation/2_Available_Features_data_management.md

 3. num_records: the number of records required in the dataset //required

 4. parameter_means: the mean of the features for each cluster //optional This is basically a 2d-array.
-Randomly selected of not specified.
+Randomly selected if not specified.

 5. parameter_sd: the standard deviation of the features for each cluster //optional This is basically a 2d-array.
 Defaults to all 1 if not specified